Skip to main content

 octez-smart-rollup-node init observer config for sr1Ghq66tYK9y3r8CC1Tf8i8m5nxh8nTvZEf \

-with operators --data-dir $SR_DATA_DIR \
+with operators --data-dir <SR_DATA_DIR> \

 --pre-images-endpoint https://snapshots.eu.tzinit.org/etherlink-mainnet/wasm_2_0_0